 As he spoke, the stones began to turn blue and glow with such brightness and clarity.
 In the center of the rocks, the ringed outline began to swirl until a portal between time and space erupts.
 Through this portal, images of battles were visible.
 He could see everything and needed to choose quickly.
 Making his decision, he begins to recite the final phrase.

 “You gave us quite the chase mage, but now it ends here.
-Surrender and I will give you a quick death,” spoke the War God.
+Surrender, and I will give you a quick death,” spoke the War God.
 The individual remained motionless and continued with the chant.
 Ares did not like being ignored.
-He gestures to two of his fellow soldiers to apprehend the mage.
+He gestured to two of his fellow soldiers to apprehend the mage.
 As the two got close, they immediately incinerated on the spot.
 A protection spell was put around the stones.
 It may have worked on regular soldiers, but it would do little to Ares.

 Ares placed his blade to the sorcerer’s neck and drew some blood.
 “You think you’ve figured it out, but how long are you going to keep calling your champions for help.”
-Ares then begins to mock the sorcerer.
+Ares then began to mock the sorcerer.
 “I would have thought you and your people would have learned your lesson by now.
 I mean, all those deaths were your fault.
 Have you nothing to say?”

 “I take it you know what just happened,” said the thunder god.

-“The sorcerer knows where it is, and probably hid it back in his village.
+“The sorcerer knows where it is and probably hid it back in his village.
 Take him back to the castle and imprison him until further notice.
 While you’re there, get a scouting party and have them search the outlands until they find the stone,” orders Ares.

 Handing the body to Zeus, the thunder god zipped away into the night.
 Turning his back to the sacred stones, Ares wondered what new warriors he and the others would meet.
 He chuckled at the idea of these new champions putting up a fight and winning.

 “They will die like all the rest.
 Nothing will change.